-Welcome to a first look at some of the ideas, research and stories we will be exploring.
+Welcome to a first look at some of the ideas, research and stories we will be exploring in this public television project.

 What will it mean for us all to grow up, live and age in a society where half the citizens are over the age of 50?
 Never in human history has this been our reality.
 And it's not just Americans.
 Europe, China, Japan - we are an aging globe.
 It's new and it's not temporary - this is a permanent historic transformation.